Tuesday, December 3, 2024

 1 Innate reaction :

 The skin, surface layer of the nose, mouth, GI, Respiratory and Genitourinary tracts are the physical barriers to invaders.
 Once that defense is breached, then the responsibilities fall on the surveillance cells for finding the invaders by the immune cells called Dendritic cells.
-Dendritic cells recognize the molecular patterns of the invaders' surface membrane, and the dendritic cells attach themselves to it, like a key fits a lock.
+Dendritic cells recognize the molecular patterns of the invaders' surface membrane, and the dendritic cells attach themselves to it like a key that fits a lock.
 Then, these immune cells release chemicals, called Cytokines.
 In repose to cytokines, neutrophils, monocytes, eosinophils, phagocytes and complements (present in plasma) gather at the site.
 And a series of actions and reactions take place in the local area resulting in increased blood flow, redness, swelling, temperature elevation and temporary loss of function.

 This is called, Classical Pathway.
 Other paths are - Alternate Pathway and Mannose-Lectin Pathway.
 These pathways are activated when the invaders are yeasts, viruses and certain other groups of bacteria.